 on the first day of summer classes and must be submitted by the day before the Fall Term starts.

-Section III: Organizations and Activities Ineligible for GPSAFC Funding
+Section III: Policies Surrounding GPSAFC Funding

 a.
-Per GPSA policy, the GPSAFC cannot fund:
+Per GPSA policy, the GPSAFC will follow these set funding guidelines:

 1. Partisan political organizations and activities: Student Organizations funded by GPSAFC or